fresheneesz/bitcoinThroughputAnalysis/README.md

 # Conclusions

 We are currently well into the danger zone of transaction throughput.
+Using the very rough, hypothetical goals I used to do this analysis, Bitcoin cannot securely handle the amount of transactions it is currently processing.
+This is a problem not only for users who don't have access to machines that can run a full node, but for the Bitcoin network as a whole.
+If not enough people can run full nodes, it puts even those who can run full nodes at risk.
+If 95% of users are using SPV and a malicious chain happens, it means the 5% who are running full nodes suddenly can't pay or be paid by 95% of the world.
+That's a problem for everyone, not just the SPV nodes that have been tricked.

+I should stress that the goals used for this analysis are not well-researched enough to be taken for granted, and those goals should be reevaluated.
+I made it easy to change the goals in the [bottlenecks.xlsx](https://github.com/fresheneesz/bitcoinThroughputAnalysis/blob/master/bottlenecks.xlsx?raw=true) spreadsheet, so its easy to see the analysis for various any goals one might want to choose.

-Bitcoin cannot securely handle the amount of transactions it is currently processing.
-However, the good news is that ideas that have already been thought through can substantially scale Bitcoin to bring us back into a secure state.
-This will likely take many years to reach, but its a very heartening thing that we have so much headroom to improve Bitcoin from its already impressive position.
+Anyways, the good news is that ideas that have already been thought through can substantially scale Bitcoin to bring us back into a secure state.
+This will likely take many years to reach, but its very heartening that we have so much headroom to improve Bitcoin from its already impressive position.

-Once we produce all these technologies, we can expect to be able to safely process upwards of 200 transactions per second on-chain.
+Once we produce all these technologies, we should be able to safely process upwards of 200 transactions per second on-chain, even in worst-case adversarial scenarios.
 If these technologies take 10 years to come out, machines and connections should be powerful enough at that point to process more than 1000 TPS, nearing the level of Visa (~1700 tps).
 However, remember that on-chain transactions are costly for everyone and shouldn't be taken for granted.
 In conjunction with the lightning network, transctions per second are virtually infinite, while number of users becomes the limit.
 Once all these technologies are in place, achieving maximum lightning network security (via the ability to clear all lightning channels) should be achievable in much less than 10 years.

 We should remember that people like Luke Jr are right to worry about our Bitcoin's curent state.
 It is unsafe to raise the maximum block size at the moment until new scaling technologies are incorporated into Bitcoin.
 In fact, it was unsafe to have increased the maximum blocksize during segwit.
 We can build a safe currency in the near future, but for now we need to be patient and understand the limitations of the technology we have today.